 Cymbalta and alcohol interaction is a concerning matter for many patients who have only begun taking the drug.
-Some wonder whether they can drink on Cymbalta, others may worry about the consequences after drinking.
-Mixing alcohol and duloxetine can certainly lead to the development of severe health problems and even result in death.
-In some cases, however, small amounts of alcohol may not affect the person taking the drug in an adverse way.
+Some wonder whether they can drink on Cymbalta.
+Others may worry about the consequences after drinking.
+Mixing alcohol and Cymbalta can undoubtedly lead to severe health problems and even result in death.
+In some cases, however, small amounts of spirits may not affect the person taking the drug in a negative way.

 Can One Drink Alcohol While Taking Cymbalta?

-As in the case with the majority of antidepressants, duloxetine and alcohol don’t go well together.
-Cymbalta generic name is duloxetine, a balanced serotonin-norepinephrine reuptake inhibitor.
-Since treatment with SNRIs usually lasts for months, this property can present an unexpected challenge to those who drink rarely.
+As in the case with the majority of antidepressants, Duloxetine and alcohol don’t go well together.
+Cymbalta is a balanced serotonin-norepinephrine reuptake inhibitor.
+Since treatment with SNRIs usually lasts for months, this property can present an unexpected challenge to those who drink.
 Such patients can encounter a variety of social occasions when drinking is expected.

-Although it is widely known that drinking is inadvisable during treatment with any medicines, the interaction of alcohol and antidepressants can have devastating consequences.
-Among many physical effects that originate in the interaction, Cymbalta and alcohol can also produce additional mental issues or worsen the person’s depression.
+Although it is widely known that drinking is inadvisable during treatment with any medicines, the interaction of spirits and antidepressants can have devastating consequences.
+Among many physical effects that originate in the interaction, Cymbalta and alcohol can also produce additional mental issues or worsen the person’s anxiety and depression.

-Alcohol intensifies Cymbalta side effects and how long they last.
-Drinking on duloxetine influence the production of the same chemicals in the brain and, hence, can amplify each other’s side effects, while reducing the effectiveness of the antidepressant.
-After drinking while on the medication, a person may experience:
+Spirits intensify Cymbalta side effects and how long they last.
+Drinking on duloxetine influences the production of the same chemicals in the brain and, hence, can amplify each other’s side effects while reducing the effectiveness of the antidepressant.

 These effects are similar to the symptoms that appear as a result of combining Cymbalta and gabapentin.